-At the Law Firm of Shea M. Randall, our focus is specifically on three areas of employment law: employment licensing, California exemptions, and Section 19 FDIC Waivers.
+At the Law Firm of Randall & Johnson, our focus is specifically on three areas of employment law: employment licensing, California exemptions, and Section 19 FDIC Waivers.

 Employment licensing involves guidance and appeals in obtaining a professional license such as a real estate, nursing, or teaching license.